-North Central Regional EMS Conference at Trinity Evangelical Divinity School
+The North Central Regional EMS Conference has been canceled.

 Saturday, March 21, 2020

-2020 Evangelical Missiological Society Call for Papers - "The Past and Future of Evangelical Missions"
+2020 Evangelical Missiological Society Theme - "The Past and Future of Evangelical Missions"

 Every few years, missiologists innovate or adopt models to address the missionary task amidst changing global realities.
 Some models have enjoyed a long "tail life" and endure for decades.
 Others are quickly abandoned.
 Unfortunately, we often move on to the next approach without adequately evaluating the usefulness of earlier theories, or the ramifications for those theories on future missionary work.
 How did those models actually advance the Great Commission in specific fields?
 How should those models be adjusted or abandoned as we make disciples across cultures into the future?

 Missionary models to consider from the past may include: